Genivia/RE-flex/doc/index.md

 #### `-v`, `−−verbose`

-This displays a summary of scanner statistics.
+This option displays a summary of scanner statistics.

 #### `-w`, `−−nowarn`

-This disables warnings.
+This option disables warnings.

 🔝 [Back to table of contents](#)